M-Pascal/linear_regression_model/summative/README.md

 ---

 ## **Contact**
-For questions or support, feel free to contact the project team:
+For questions or support you can reach-out to contact me:
 - **Full-Name**: Pascal Mugisha
 - **Email**: <p.mugisha@alustudent.com>